-Every year, the ESF helps around 15 million citizens to get a job or to improve their skills to do so in the future.
+Every year, the Fund helps some 10 million people into work, or to improve their skills to find work in future.

 The ESF strategy and budget are negotiated and decided on jointly by EU governments, the European Parliament and the Commission.

-Its 7-year operational programmes are planned by governments and the European Commission.
+Its 7-year operational programmes are planned by governments and approved by the European Commission.

-Funding is given to a wide range of organisations – public and private – which provide people with practical help to find a job, or stay in their job.
+Funding is given to a wide range of organisations – public bodies, private companies and civil society – which give people practical help to find a job, or stay in their job.